StanfordSpezi/SpeziDataPipeline/README.md

 ### How to Use Based on Your Needs
-- **Downloading Data from Firestore**: Start with FirebaseFHIRAccess to connect and fetch data.
+- **Downloading Data from Firestore**: Start with `FirebaseFHIRAccess` to connect and fetch data.
-- **Converting and Structuring FHIR Data**: Use ResourceCreator and its subclasses to convert Firestore documents to FHIR resources.
+- **Converting and Structuring FHIR Data**: Use `ResourceCreator` and its subclasses to convert Firestore documents to FHIR resources.
-- **Flattening Nested FHIR Data**: Utilize ResourceFlattener and its specific implementations to transform data into flat DataFrames.
+- **Flattening Nested FHIR Data**: Utilize `ResourceFlattener` and its specific implementations to transform data into flat `DataFrames`.
 - **Processing Data**: Apply FHIRDataProcessor for filtering, selecting, and general data processing tasks.
-- **Exploring and Visualizing Data**: Leverage DataExplorer and ECGExplorer to create visualizations and explore your data.
+- **Exploring and Visualizing Data**: Leverage `DataExplorer` and `ECGExplorer`, and `QuestionnaireResponseExplorer` to create visualizations and explore your data.
-- **Exporting Data**: Use DataExporter to save processed data and plots.
+- **Exporting Data**: Use `DataExporter` to save processed data and plots.

 ## Dependencies